This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Patients with urticaria without an identifiable trigger do not necessarily need referral (see Urticaria guideline).

 You can print an action plan form from the ASCIA website http://www.allergy.org.au/health-professionals/anaphylaxis-resources/ascia-action-plan-for-anaphylaxis.
-There is a separate insect sting version, as well as a "non adrenaline" version.
+There is a non-adrenaline version for children who have had a less severe reaction.

 Did you find this information helpful?